As the name tells, the Conflict Resolution Diagram is used to surface and resolve conflicts, i.e. dilemmas.

 Surfacing and testing the underlying assumptions and injections

 Once the CRD or Evaporating Cloud is drawn, participants are asked to verbalize all underlying assumptions under each arrow.
-If one of the assumption can be proven as false, it is probable that the problem evaporates (we do expect the defenders of the false assumption to give it up as false).
+If one of the assumptions can be proven as false, it is probable that the problem evaporates (we do expect the defenders of the false assumption to give it up as false).

 An assumption can also be invalidated by an injection, which are ideas or conditions that render one of the assumptions invalid.